Gelsleichter/micro_theme_vibrant_ink/Readme.md

 color-link color-column "#252525"
 ```

-To change your colorscheme, go inside micro press "Ctrl-e" to bring up the command prompt, and type:
+To change your colorscheme, go inside micro press `Ctrl-e` to bring up the command prompt, and type:

 ```
 set colorscheme vibrantink